FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 ## Using Sessions

-If client side storage doesn't work, another option is to store the access token and refresh token in the server side session.
-The application can use normal web sessions.
-In this scenario, storing the token doesn't buy you much.
+If client side storage doesn't meet your needs, another option is to store the access token and refresh token in the server side session.
+The application can then use normal web sessions.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/session-storage.plantuml, alt: "Storing the tokens server-side in a session." %}

+ In this scenario, storing the token doesn't offer many benefits.
 It's possible you'd present the token to other APIs, but in general, if you have received a valid token from the OAuth token endpoint, the user has authenticated.
 If that's enough, or you can pull information about the user from other sources using secure, server-side methods, you can use this approach.

 Even though you don't use the token, you still get benefits from using an auth server: